TinyCircuits/Thumby-Website/docs/Code-Editor/Spritesheet.md

 # Import Spritesheet

-Animations are important for gameplay and aesthethic appearance.
+Animations are important for gameplay and aesthetic appearance.
 One of the best ways to animate a Sprite or graphic is to use a spritesheet with all the different frames of animation in one place.

 ---